iboard/wat/MODELS.md

 The 'Facility-Idea'
 -------------------

-A facility has a name (like 'Admin', 'Author') and an access-mask like in the unix-filesystem (rwx) Facilities are embedded to the user and helper-functions like _can_execute?('Admin')_ will return true or false if the user has this facility.
+A facility has a name (like 'Admin', 'Author') and an access-mask like the unix-filesystem (rwx) Facilities are embedded to the user and helper-functions like _can_execute?('Admin')_ will return true or false if the user has this facility.

 Next step will be: Models like 'Page' will embed Facilities too in order to support code like this: